-Responsibilities of the Chief Constable's Chief Finance Officer (CCCFO)
+Responsibilities of the Joint Chief Finance Officer

-The CCCFO will advise the Chief Constable as to the effectiveness of audit arrangements made by the PCCCFO.
-The CCCFO will also ensure that new systems for maintaining financial records or records of assets, or significant changes to existing systems, are discussed with and agreed by the PCCCFO and internal audit prior to implementation.
+- The Joint CFO shall advise the Commissioner and make arrangements for internal audit on behalf of the Commissioner and the Chief Constable.
+The Joint CFO will ensure that an annual review of the effectiveness of the internal audit service is undertaken in line with the 2015 Accounts and Audit regulations and that the findings of the review are reported to the Joint Audit Committee and Commissioner as part of consideration of the Annual Governance Statement including the effectiveness of internal controls. - The Joint CFO will advise the Chief Constable as to the effectiveness of audit arrangements.
+The Joint CFO will also ensure that new systems for maintaining financial records or records of assets, or significant changes to existing systems, are discussed with and agreed by internal audit prior to implementation.